 What is fibrous dysplasia?

 Fibrous dysplasia is a long-term (chronic) problem in which scarlike tissue grows in place of normal bone.
 It is not cancer.
 It often results in one or more of these:

 Uneven growth of bones

 Any bone can be affected.
 More than one bone can be affected at any one time.
 When several bones are affected, it is often bones on one side of the body.
 But fibrous dysplasia doesn't spread from one bone to another.
 The most commonly affected bones include:

 Upper arm bone (humerus)

 Vertebrae in the spine

 Some people develop hormonal problems and a condition called McCune-Albright syndrome.
 McCune-Albright syndrome is another form of fibrous dysplasia.
 It causes different symptoms, such as early start of puberty and skin spots, called café-au-lait spots.

 What causes fibrous dysplasia?

 The exact cause of fibrous dysplasia isn't known.
 It's believed to be due to a chemical defect in a specific bone protein.
 This defect may be due to a gene mutation that a baby has at birth.
 But the condition isn't known to be passed down in families.

 What are the symptoms of fibrous dysplasia?

-Below are the most common symptoms for fibrous dysplasia.
+Below are the most common symptoms of fibrous dysplasia.
 But each person may experience symptoms differently.
 Symptoms may include:

 A waddling walk